-Overall, it is clearly shown that there is a decreasing trend for the students who study for the career as they become older, whereas the reverse is true for those who study for interest.
+The graphs illustrate why people from different age groups continue their studies and the support employers offer to them in terms of financial and time off.
+Overall, it is obvious that there is a decreasing trend among students who study for their profession as they become older, whereas the reverse is true for those who study for passion.

-The second bar chart tells us that the employers give more support to their young employees (those under 26 years old) and elderly workers with the least support provided to those in the age range of 30 to 39.
+The second bar chart reveals that the employers give more support to their young employees (those under 26 years old) and elderly workers with the least support provided to those in the age range between 30 and 39 years old.

 ( Written by - Lee Wing Qeen )

 Model Answer 4:

 The charts depict why students at different ages study and also give information about the support (time off or financial aid) they receive from their employers.